Go to main content

 Christine Badke

-Deputy Head Innovation and Dialogue
+Deputy Head of Innovation & Dialogue

 Christine Badke began her journalistic career in local journalism and experienced firsthand how essential proximity, trust, and reliability are to the relationship between newsrooms and their audiences.
 In leadership roles at the regional newspaper Kölner Stadt-Anzeiger, working in the newsroom and in editorial development, she helped develop user-centered formats as well as new forms of communication, participation, and audience engagement.
 A central focus of her work is the question of how independent journalism can remain relevant – for democratic discourse and for the kind of success that secures the future of journalism.
 Through training programs such as the b°local innovation program, she supports newsrooms in integrating innovation into everyday work and in understanding trust, diversity of perspectives, and solution-oriented approaches as strategic resources.